handsome-b-wonderful/calendar-ts/README.md

 A light-weight, simple calendar library used in the Marigold relationship management application.

+## Building the Calendar

+Start by cloning the repository.
+The only dependency is TypeScript 3.7 which you probably want to install globally:

+`npm install -g typescript`

+To build the calendar:

+`npm run build`

+The `tsconfig.json` specifies `dist/js/` as the output folder.
+If you change this update the reference in `index.html` as well.

+`require.js` is used to load modules.
+A CDN version is referenced in `index.html` to make initial setup easier.

 ## Using the Calendar

 Define the target element where the calendar will be rendered